 - Wash your car on grass.

-- Non-hazardous and non-recyclable – Call the Solid Waste Division in your county for disposal instructions and transfer stations in your area.
+- Inquire with the Solid Waste Division in your county for disposal instructions for non-recyclable and non-hazardous waste.

 - Check with your county’s Solid Waste Recycling Division for instructions on disposing of recyclables.

 - Check the Solid Waste / Hazardous Wastes Division in your county for instructions on the disposal of paints, oil, pesticides, dyes, and coolants.